Sahel terror threat persists despite the killing of al-Sahrawi | DW | 17.09.2021

 "What bothers me is the desire to manipulate this information, pulling it out of the hat at a time when Malians, in particular, are being criticized for wanting to establish military cooperation agreements with the Russians," Issoufou told DW, referring to reports Mali is hiring up to 1,000 mercenaries from a Russian private security group.

-This week, France and Germany warned Mali against a closing the deal with Russia's Wagner Group.
+This week, France and Germany warned Mali against closing the deal with Russia's Wagner Group.

-Sahel security analyst Ryan Cummings said al-Sahrawi's death was "quite significant" given the terrorist leader's connections to the jihadist landscape in the region, such as his purported linkages to smuggling networks, his ability to orchestrate kidnapping for ransom, and extortion as a means of funding ISGS.
+Sahel security analyst Ryan Cummings said al-Sahrawi's death was "quite significant," given the terrorist leader's connections to the jihadi landscape in the region, such as his purported linkages to smuggling networks, his ability to orchestrate kidnapping for ransom and extortion as a means of funding ISGS.

 Cummings said the governments of Mali, Niger, and Burkina Faso would also probably see the killing of al-Sahrwai as a "significant victory" as the tri-border region between these countries is where ISGS has caused "significant havoc."